 3. Intervention Selection

 TRACE contains a set of 59 EE interventions which combine a blend of both high level strategic level programs and specific activities that a city can pursue.
 These recommendations are supported by a database of 191 case studies that link to appropriate resources and tools.
 Each recommendation is "rated" on three attributes: (a) energy savings potential (b) first cost (c) speed of implementation.

 The initial appraisal step enables the user to match city capability to the capabilities required to implement each recommendation.
 City officials can then select from the set of ranked recommendations.

 The energy savings assessment step allows the user to quantify the potential energy savings using spreadsheets that come with TRACE, and the final review process allows the city authorities to assess the viability of recommendations in order to come up with a final list of actions for prioritized sectors.

 Where is TRACE being used?

-TRACE was initially field-tested with positive results in Quezon City, Philippines.
-The tool has since been deployed in twenty six other cities in Africa, Asia, Europe and Central Asia, and Latin America.
+TRACE has been deployed in twenty seven cities in Africa, Asia, Europe and Central Asia, and Latin America.

 As new cities use TRACE, additional city benchmark data will be added to the tool, as well as more case studies, making it even more effective in the years ahead.